destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 # Development guidelines
-Describes best practices and guidelines for development in the Deode-Prototype repository.
+Describes best practices and guidelines for development in the Deode-Workflow repository.

 ## Best practices
 - Authors of PRs should not merge themself - Instead request a reviewer and an assignee.
 Assignee is responsible for merging.